aakers24/AdventOfCyber2023/notes.md

 * In the task, the pipeline itself cannot be modified, but the source code repository can be which allows for the exploitation of a iPPE vulnerability.
 We added some commands to the makefile in the source respository and then viewed their output after Jenkins built it!

 ---

+## Day 22 - Server Side Request Forgery (SSRF)

+* Cross Site Request Forgery (CSRF) is an attack vector in which an attacker gets the target to execute a web request.
+The idea is that the target user has authenticated and recieved a session token already so when they execute your request by clicking your link or malicious form, the attack is performed.
+There is no need for the attacker to have credentials first.

+    * For example, a website uses `www.bank.com/transfer?amount=<$amount>?receive=<transfer destination account>` to send money, a hacker could pick an amount and their account number to be inserted into that request.
+Then if they get the target user to click on it, the transfer is done because they're already authenticated.
+This click could be a plain hyperlink or an html form with a button that executes this link.
+In many CSRF attacks the user is unaware of what happened.

+    * To prevent CSRF attacks, the most common method is to use CSRF tokens (anti-forgery tokens, synchronizer token pattern, request verification tokens) which are secret, secure, unique-per-session tokens that are added to the form and encrypted browser cookie.
+This means that even if the cookie is stolen, it fails because it must match the token in the form.
+The attacker would have to include the secure CSRF token in his malicious form, which would be next to impossible.

+* Server Side Request Forgery (SSRF) is an attack vector in which the attacker abuses the trustworthiness of the server they're interacting with.
+They craft their request to access a resource it shouldn't-- whether internal or external.
+This can result in unauthorized access or actions including remote code execution.

+    * For example, a form on the website gets an image from `images/<image>`.
+You could edit the request to be `../../etc/passwd`(probably need some more ..'s, but you get the idea).
+Another case could be a url submission where instead of `totally.legit.website/<image>` you put in `malicious.notlegit.website/<payload>` or `file:///etc/passwd`.

+    * Mitigation for SSRF includes following PoLP, whitelisting accessable resources, disallowing redirects, input sanitization/validation, and output sanitization.

+* Blind SSRF refers to the case in which the attacker cannot directly see the response to the request, but infers information based on response times and error messages.
+There is also Semi-Blind SSRF in which the responses are still unseen, but there is more information to be analyzed and draw conclusions from.

+* In today's task, we're going to be attacking the malicious C2 server using an SSRF vulnerability.

+---